makethingshappy/IoTflow/node-red-contrib-iotextra/README.md

 ## Included nodes

 All three nodes appear in the **network** category in the Node-RED editor.
-Each node is configured with an MQTT broker, a base topic (matching your device’s `MQTT_BASE_TOPIC`), and a channel number.
+Each node is configured with an MQTT broker, a base topic (matching your device's `MQTT_BASE_TOPIC`), and a channel number.

 ### iotextra-input — digital input